-- Clear Route Clears current route. - Set Lat/Lon Format Toggles the HUD Latitude/Longitude format between decimal minutes and seconds. - Weather - Weather Scenario Displays a dialog showing the current weather reported by the closest weather station (usually an airport) as a METAR.
+- Route Manager Edit the route (waypoint) list for the autopilot.
+Waypoints can be airports or fixes.
+The heading, distance and time to the current waypoint is displayed in the HUD. - Pop Waypoint Pops the top waypoint from the route list. - Clear Route Clears current route. - Set Lat/Lon Format Toggles the HUD Latitude/Longitude format between decimal minutes and seconds. - Environment - Weather Scenario Displays a dialog showing the current weather reported by the closest weather station (usually an airport) as a METAR.
 You can change the weather scenario between Fair Weather (clear skies, few clouds, little wind), a Thunderstorm (clouds, rain, lightning), the current METAR, or none. - Weather Conditions Displays a dialog allowing you to set the wind direction, wind speed, turbulence, visibility, temperature, dew point, barometer setting at various altitudes. - Clouds Displays a dialog allowing you to set the cloud types, elevations and thicknesses.
 Note that this affects 2D clouds only.
 3D clouds (if enabled) are configured through the Rendering Options menu. - Time Settings Displays a dialog allowing you to set the current time in the simulator, speed up the simulation, and change the rate at which time passes in the simulator.
-Also displays UTC and local time. - Equipment - Fuel and Payload For aircraft that support it, allows you to set the fuel and levels and current payload within the aircraft. - Radio Settings Displays a dialog allowing you to set the frequencies and radials being used by the radios and navigational equipment. - GPS Settings Displays a dialog allowing you to set waypoints and view course information for the GPS. - Instrument Settings Displays a dialog allowing you to set the altimeter pressure and Heading Indicator offset. - System Failures Displays a dialog allowing you to fail various aircraft systems, such as the vacuum. - Instrument Failures Displays a dialog allowing you to fail specific aircraft instruments.
+Also displays UTC and local time. - Rain/Snow Settings Displays a dialog allowing you to configure how rain and snow is displayed. - Equipment - Fuel and Payload For aircraft that support it, allows you to set the fuel and levels and current payload within the aircraft. - Radio Settings Displays a dialog allowing you to set the frequencies and radials being used by the radios and navigational equipment. - GPS Settings Displays a dialog allowing you to set waypoints and view course information for the GPS. - Instrument Settings Displays a dialog allowing you to set the altimeter pressure and Heading Indicator offset. - System Failures Displays a dialog allowing you to fail various aircraft systems, such as the vacuum. - Instrument Failures Displays a dialog allowing you to fail specific aircraft instruments.